-ABC member companies believe safety is a core value, above all others, and is the basis of their culture.
+ABC is committed to promoting healthy and safe work environments.
 ABC understands the importance of common-sense regulations based on sound evidence and scientific analysis with appropriate consideration paid to implementation costs and input from employers.
 Many ABC companies have implemented safety programs that are among the best programs in the industry, often far exceeding legal requirements.

-• Meaningful, constructive oversight of OSHA’s regulatory and enforcement agendas.
+Meaningful, constructive oversight of OSHA’s regulatory and enforcement agendas.

-• Ensuring that new and existing OSHA standards are as practical, performance-oriented and cost-effective as possible.
+Ensuring that new and existing OSHA standards are as practical, performance-oriented and cost-effective as possible.

-• Restructuring the Occupational Safety and Health Act to codify collaborative approaches to education, training and technical assistance.
+Restructuring the Occupational Safety and Health Act to codify collaborative approaches to education, training and technical assistance.

-• Fair and responsible inspection and enforcement policies, regardless of labor affiliation.
+Fair and responsible inspection and enforcement policies, regardless of labor affiliation.

-• Any legislation introducing anti-employer provisions to the OSH Act.
+Any legislation introducing anti-employer provisions to the OSH Act.